Constitution of Alabama: General overview

 The Alabama Constitution, in common with all other state constitutions, defines a tripartite government organized under a presidential system.
 Executive power is vested in the Governor of Alabama, legislative power in the Alabama State Legislature (bicameral, composed of the Alabama House of Representatives and Alabama Senate), and judicial power in the Judiciary of Alabama.

-Direct, partisan, secret, and free elections are provided for filling all branches.
+Even after the recompilation of the constitution and the removal of obsolete, duplicative, and overtly racist provisions, the constitution is still the longest in America at an estimated 369,380 words, being more than three times the length of the Constitution of Texas.
+Further, many of the issues which plagued the 1901 Constitution still exist, including the heavy centralization of power at the state level over local issues and a large part of the tax code (both at the state and local levels) being written into the constitution itself.